 Tango music was developed by underprivileged class of Buenos Aires

-Before 1900, Argentine became home of the dozens of popular tango songs,
+Before 1900, Argentine became home of the dozens of popular tango songs, including:

 All these songs were almost exclusively performed live, but that era came to the end with the arrival of the recording equipment to Argentina or with the ability of Argentinian composers to travel to more developed parts of the world (usually Paris) where they could record their music.
 Some of the earliest recorded tango songs in Argentina were: